 So drained by your current career that you don't have the time or headspace to work on your shift?
 Scared you're going to get stuck in your current job or face making a risky leap?
-Gwen Knowles shares her middle way – an option that can give you the freedom, time and resources to make a gradual (and safer) change.
+There is a middle way – an option that can give you the freedom, time and resources to make a gradual (and safer) change.

 Whether you know what your ideal job is or not, it probably feels a really long way away right now.